 Yesterday I returned to Yuánlín 員林, the city where I really started blogging about Taiwan 台灣, for a lazy day of exploration and discovery.
 I was interested in revisited places I thought I knew something about to see how the years have sharpened my ability to observe and document the urban landscape.
 I’ll have more to post about this trip at a later date—but for now I’d like to add another photograph to my growing collection of abandoned doors.
-This particular example of the genre was collected just off Wànnián Road 萬年路 (“Ten Thousand Year Road”, a recurring pattern in Taiwanese place names) in a half-abandoned complex of what looks to be late Japanese colonial era or early KMT authoritarian era factory worker dormitories.
-There is a huge abandoned factory on the opposite side of the main road that might explain things.
-I wonder what it produced?
-A cursory search reveals nothing.
+This particular example of the genre was collected just off Wannian Road 萬年路 (“Ten Thousand Year Road”, a recurring pattern in Taiwanese place names) in a half-abandoned complex of what looks to be late Japanese colonial era or early KMT authoritarian era dormitories.
+Such homes were often used by factory workers—and indeed, there is a huge abandoned factory just across the street.
+Perhaps they are related?

 I found this rusty doorway around the back of an old red brick home somewhere around Zhongshan Station 中山站.
 Despite being in the middle of Taipei 台北 it is not an area I am familiar with but I am doing my best to remedy this oversight.
 When I pass through I do my best to wander down new roads and explore alleyways I don’t recognize.
 Sometimes I capture an intriguing scene like the one you see here.
 This is a mass-produced door I have many times before—but the exact pattern of decay is unique.